-Section 30 of the 1980 Education Act places a duty on every parent of a child of ‘school age’ to ensure that their child attends school regularly.
+Section 30 of the 1980 Education Act places a duty on every parent/carer of a child of ‘school age’ to ensure that their child attends school regularly.
 Attendance must be recorded twice a day, morning and afternoon.

 Regulation 7 of The Education (School and Placing Information) (Scotland) Amendment, Etc. Regulations 1993 requires each child’s absence from school to be recorded in the school register as authorised or unauthorised as defined by the Scottish Government.

 At the start of each school session, parents will be asked to provide contact details including at least one emergency contact number.
 Parents are required to inform the school if these contact details change during the course of the year.
 Parents and carers are asked to inform the school by letter or by telephone, if your child is likely to be absent for some time.
 Please give your child a note on his/her return to school, confirming the reason for absence.

 Failure to do so will result in school staff accessing all contact numbers provided for the child.
 In the interest of child safety if all attempts to locate the child have been exhausted the Police will be contacted.